PPM Disaster Response: Hurricane Melissa

 PPM began partnering alongside churches in Jamaica in 2008, working with over 100 churches and ministries across the island, from Kingsport to Montego Bay and everywhere in between.
 In addition to our incredible church partners, our network of dozens of local staff members is a vital part of our ministry and community.

-We are actively connecting with our partners and staff as they address and respond to needs in their communities related to Hurricane Melissa.
+We are actively working with our partners and staff as they address and respond to needs in their communities related to Hurricane Melissa.

 Your prayer and financial support allow us to immediately deploy resources to where the need is greatest.
-Additionally, we are planning to mobilize teams to serve as quickly as possible in the wake of the storm.
+Additionally, we are mobilizing teams to serve as quickly as possible in the wake of the storm.

 Please continue to check this page for ways to get involved, updates, and prayer requests from our partners and staff in Jamaica, Haiti, the Dominican Republic, and Cuba.